MissingClosingBracket/kafka-demo/README.txt

 // Setup first time
     If first time running kafka, install zookeeper and kafka.
-    Also run "pip install kafka-python"
+This project uses: kafka 2.13.2.7, zookeeper 3.6.2 and protobuf 3.13.
+    Also run:
+    -pip install kafka-python
+    -grpcio
+    -grpcio-tools
 //

 // Set up kafka:
-    First, go into the kafka-folder and run in seperate windows:
+    First, go into the kafka-folder and run in seperate windows (choose your own directory):

         cd /Downloads/kafka_2.13-2.7.0